SimonDelcuze/rtype/docs/global-overview/network_protocol.md

 # RType UDP Protocol Documentation

+## Protocol Overview

+The RType UDP Protocol is a lightweight, binary network protocol designed for fast, real-time communication between clients and the game server.
+It is optimized for arcade-style gameplay running at high update frequencies (e.g., 60Hz), where low latency, efficient data transfer, and resistance to packet loss are essential.

+All messages follow a compact binary header that includes a magic number, protocol version, packet type, message type, sequence ID, server tick ID, and payload length.
+This ensures that packets can be validated, ordered, and processed reliably even under unstable network conditions.

+The protocol is strictly **binary** and avoids text-based encoding to minimize packet size and maximize bandwidth efficiency.
+Communication is performed exclusively over **UDP**, with optional acknowledgment messages for reliability when required by specific interactions.

+A key feature of this protocol is the use of **delta-state snapshots**:
+the server does not send full world states every tick.
+Instead, for each entity, only the fields that have changed since the last acknowledged snapshot are transmitted.
+A 16-bit **Update Mask** indicates which fields are included in each update, allowing the server to send extremely compact packets and scale efficiently with a large number of entities.

+This design keeps network usage low while maintaining accurate and responsive synchronization between the server’s authoritative simulation and the client’s predicted rendering.

 ## Header Structure

 - **Magic Number** (4 bytes): Fixed value `0xA3 0x5F 0xC8 0x1D` to identify the protocol.